How to Help Your Child Get Ready for Kindergarten

 Concerned About Your Child's Development?

-Talk with your child's health care provider, chld care provider, and preschool teacher if you have concerns about your child's development and readiness skills for Kindergarten.
+Talk with your child's health care provider and preschool teacher if you have concerns about your child's development and readiness skills for Kindergarten.

 This information was compiled by Mona Berkey, Iowa State University, and Judy Dahlke, retired Kindergarten teacher and current RRSC Family Literacy Coordinator